Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Datasets

 \subsection{Burgers' Equation}

-We adopt the Darcy Flow setup introduced in DiffusionPDE~\cite{huang2024diffusionpde} and the dataset is released from FNO \cite{li2020fno}.
+We adopt the Burgers' Equation setup introduced in DiffusionPDE~\cite{huang2024diffusionpde}, with the dataset released by FNO \cite{li2020fno}.
 For completeness, we describe the generation process here.
 We study the 1D viscous Burgers’ equation with periodic boundary conditions on a spatial domain $\Omega = (0,1)$ and temporal domain $\tau \in (0, T]$:

 In our experiments, we set $\nu = 0.01$.
 Specifically, we use 128 temporal steps, where each trajectory has shape $128 \times 128$.
-The $(u, a)$ is jointly modeled by diffusion model.
+The pair $(u, a)$ is jointly modeled by the diffusion model.